 Rating the risk of bias for domain 3

-Table 8 presents an overview of how the signalling questions should be answered and an overall judgement for domain 3 should be reached.
+Table 9 shows how the signalling questions should be answered and an overall judgement for domain 3 should be reached.

 Applicability

-The applicability question for this domain considers the extent to which the outcome predicted in the developed or validated model match the review question, defined in step 1 of PROBAST.
-Typical problems relate to differences in the definition, timing or determination of the outcome in the study compared to the review question.
+The applicability question for this domain considers the extent to which the outcome predicted in the developed or validated model matches the review question.
+If different definitions, timing or determination methods are used, this should be judged a concern for applicability.
 For example, the study might use a composite outcome which consists of components different to the ones included in the outcome definition of the review question.(99)

-Similarly, as for domain 1 and 2, in reviews that aim to estimate the average predictive performance of a single specific model, heterogeneity in the observed performance of that model across the development study and the validation studies is expected due to differences in definition and measurement of the outcome.
-If different definitions or determination methods are used, the risk increases that some validation studies will find different predictive performance than others and should be judged a concern for applicability.
-Sometimes researchers intentionally applied different definitions or measurement methods of outcomes.
-As applies to domain 2, this might not be a problem if it was the explicit aim of the systematic review to include all validations of a certain model, regardless of the definition and measurement methodof the outcome under study.
+In reviews that aim to estimate the average performance of a specific model across the included validation studies, heterogeneity between studies is expected due to differences in definition and measurement of the outcome.
+Sometimes researchers intentionally applied different outcome definitions or measurement methods.
+This might not be a problem if it was the explicit aim of the systematic review to include all validations of the model, regardless of outcome definition and measurement method.

-Again, to facilitate an informed systematic review of model validation studies, it is important that primary study investigators clearly describe any differences in outcome definitions as well as timing and measurement methods so reviewers can judge potential reasons for different model performance across validation studies.

 Domain 4: Analysis

-Statistical analysis methods are a critical part of prediction model development and validation studies.
 The use of inappropriate analysis methods, or the omission of important statistical considerations, increases the potential for bias in the estimated predictive performance of a model.
 Domain 4 examines whether key statistical considerations were correctly addressed.
-Some of these aspects require specialist knowledge and we recommend that this domain is assessed by at least one individual with statistical expertise, preferably in prediction model studies.
+Some of these aspects require specialist knowledge and we recommend that this domain is assessed by at least one individual with statistical expertise in prediction model studies.
 The support for judgement box should list and describe the important aspects needed to address this domain.

 Risk of bias